hoodiehq/hoodie/README.md

 ## Testing

-The `hoodie-server` test suite is run with `npm test`.
+The `@hoodie/server` test suite is run with `npm test`.

-The tests live in `test/unit` and `test/integration`. `test/unit` tests (or “unit tests”) are to test the behaviour of individual sub-modules within `hoodie-server`, while `test/integration` tests (or “integration tests”) are used to test the behaviour of a fully running instance of `hoodie-server`, e.g. the behaviour of its HTTP API.
+The tests live in `test/unit` and `test/integration`. `test/unit` tests (or “unit tests”) are to test the behaviour of individual sub-modules within `@hoodie/server`, while `test/integration` tests (or “integration tests”) are used to test the behaviour of a fully running instance of `@hoodie/server`, e.g. the behaviour of its HTTP API.

-If you are adding new features to `hoodie-server` you should provide test cases for the new feature.
+If you are adding new features to `@hoodie/server` you should provide test cases for the new feature.
 Depending on the feature, it's either best to write unit tests or integration tests and sometimes even both.
-The more tests we have, the more confidently we can release future versions of `hoodie-server`.
+The more tests we have, the more confidently we can release future versions of `@hoodie/server`.

 ## Need help or want to help?